zhugaowei/daya0576.github.io/source/_posts/2016-07-27-comp9041software-construction-techniques-and-tools.markdown

 ---
 layout: post
-title: "COMP9041 Software Construction: Techniques and Tools 2016s2"
+title: "COMP9041/2041 Software Construction: Techniques and Tools 2016s2"
 date: 2016-07-27 23:31:36 +1000
 comments: true
 categories:  [unsw, comp9041]
 ---

->The second term of my master in UNSW
+>The second semester of my master in UNSW
 This blog is sharing my experience of *COMP9041 Software Construction: Techniques and Tools*

 <!--more-->